 ANSWER: Paragraph 153 asserts legal conclusions and therefore does not require a response.
-To the extent any response is required, Defendants deny the a response.
-To the extent any response is required, Defendants deny the
+To the extent any response is required, Defendants deny the allegations set forth in Paragraph 153.

 154. All of the conditions set forth in Sections 7.1 and 7.2 have been satisfied or waived, or are expected to be satisfied or waived at the closing, and the closing will occur if the debt and equity financing are funded, which funding is solely within the control of defendants.